 - Changing the baseline set at the Paris Agreement

-While the Paris Agreement is clear that pre-industrial is to be used as baseline, the IPCC has instead chosen to use 1850-1900, a period when the Industrial Revolution had long started.
+The Paris Agreement is clear that pre-industrial is to be used as baseline.
+The IPCC defines pre-industrial as the multi-century period prior to the onset of large-scale industrial activity around 1750, and then proceeds to use as baseline 1850-1900, a period when the Industrial Revolution had long started.
 This compromises the entire Paris Agreement and thus the integrity of us all.
-Temperatures may well have been 0.3ºC higher in 1900 than in 1750, as depicted in above image in the light blue block.
-Add up the warming elements and it may well be that people have caused more than 2ºC of warming already and that we're facing warming of more than 10ºC by 2026.
+Temperatures in 1900 may well have been 0.3°C higher than pre-industrial, as depicted in above image in the light blue block.
+Add up the impact of further warming elements and it may well be that people have caused around 2°C of warming already and that we're facing warming of more than 10°C by 2026.

 - Misleading calculations and wording

 The IPCC suggests that warming caused by people is 1.0°C (±0.2°C), likely to reach 1.5°C between 2030 and 2052.
 To reach these numbers, the IPCC used misleading calculations in efforts to downplay how dangerous the situation is, as discussed further below.
 As an example of misleading wording, the IPCC says it has high confidence that 1.5°C won't be reached until 2030 if warming continues to increase at the current rate of 0.2°C per decade.
-Sure, if warming was 1.0°C and if it was indeed warming at 0.2°C per decade and if that warming would continue at 0.2°C per decade, yes, then it would take 25 years for warming to reach 1.5°C. But the reality is that warming is already far more than 1.0°C and that it is accelerating.
+Sure, if warming was 1.0°C and if the temperature rise was indeed increasing by 0.2°C per decade and if that rise would continue at 0.2°C per decade, yes, then it would take 25 years for warming to reach 1.5°C. But the reality is that warming is already far more than 1.0°C and that it is accelerating.
 That makes it misleading to associate high confidence with the suggestion that warming will not reach 1.5°C until 2030.
-The use of a straight line (linear trend) is misleading in the first place, since warming is accelerating.
-The use of a straight line is even more misleading when such a straight line is then used to make projections into the future and qualifications such as high confidence are added.
+The suggestion of a straight line (linear trend) is misleading in the first place, since warming is accelerating.
+The suggestion of a straight line is even more misleading when making projections into the future and when qualifications such as high confidence are added.

 - Ignoring the importance of peaks